rolandying/rolandying.github.io/_projects/1_project.md

 category: research
 ---

-HIGH-PRECISION could not only provide high-precision positioning based on map matching, but also disclose complex information about roads and pavements as a priori knowledge for unmanned vehicles, for example, lane limits, slope, curvature, heading, etc. High-precision maps can be seen as a complementary element of the perception module of unmanned vehicles, and they help unmanned vehicles focus on other tasks such as detection and tracking of moving obstacles.
+High-precision map could not only provide high-precision positioning based on map matching, but also disclose complex information about roads and pavements as a priori knowledge for unmanned vehicles, for example, lane limits, slope, curvature, heading, etc. High-precision maps can be seen as a complementary element of the perception module of unmanned vehicles, and they help unmanned vehicles focus on other tasks such as detection and tracking of moving obstacles.
 To enable autonomous operation, the high-precision lane level map must therefore contain accurate lane marking information.

 <div class="row justify-content-sm-center">